TYPO3/tailor/README.md

     ./vendor/bin/tailor ter:publish 1.2.0 my_extension --artefact=https://github.com/my-name/my_extension/archive/1.2.0.zip

+Using the root direcotry:

+    ./vendor/bin/tailor ter:publish 1.2.0 my_extension

-If the extension key is defined as environment variable, it can be skipped:
+If the extension key is defined as environment variable, it can also be skipped.
+So using the current root directory the whole command simplifies to:

-    ./vendor/bin/tailor ter:publish 1.2.0 --artefact=https://github.com/my-name/my_extension/archive/1.2.0.zip
+    ./vendor/bin/tailor ter:publish 1.2.0

+**Important**: A couple of directories and files are excluded from packaging by default.
+You can find the configuration in `conf/ExcludeFromPackaging.php`.
+If you like, you can also use a custom configuration.
+Just add the path to your custom configuration file to the environment variable `TYPO3_EXCLUDE_FROM_PACKAGING`.
+This file must return an `array` with the keys `directories` and `files` on root level.

 **Note**: The REST API, just like the the [TER][ter], requires an upload comment to be set.
 This can be achieved using the